clydebarrow/esphome-docs-hugo/content/components/packet_transport/udp.md

 {{< anchor "udp-packet-transport" >}}

-The [packet-transport](#packet-transport) platform allows ESPHome nodes to directly communicate with each over a communication channel.
+The [Packet Transport Component](#packet-transport) platform allows ESPHome nodes to directly communicate with each over a communication channel.
 The UDP implementation of the platform uses UDP as a communication medium.
-See the [packet-transport](#packet-transport) and [udp](#udp) for more information.
+See the [Packet Transport Component](#packet-transport) and [UDP Component](#udp) for more information.

 ## Example Configuration